ThinkRedstone/Campaign/Setting.md

 his natural tendency to do the most good he can at any point have gotten him pretty close to pacifism, for a major general in an armed force.

+### Orpip Kindriver, the Charmer

+Appearance: A Gnome in white tunic, if he has to fulfil some sort of official function.
+Will not wear the robes otherwise under any circumstance.

+`Maybe change back story so Orpip is still the same charmer, but has a reason to serve Naru?
+Not sure I like having a Greatsword who doesn't believe in the Campaign`
+Orpip wasn't looking for justice- he was looking for challenge.
+Ever the charmer, he worked his way up the ladder in the Order of Blades to prove he could.
+Now that he is finished, he has no way of getting out- he feels stuck, with no way of escaping the Order now that he proved he could be a Greatsword if he put his mind to it.

+Naru knows this, of course, but since Orpip could get this far, he figures his talent is worth hanging on to.